-Freedom Link is a program for blind and visually impaired students, grades 7-12.
-This transition program offers students the opportunity to enhance their blindness skills while working with blind mentors.
-Students and mentors take fun and exciting excursions, engage in hands-on learning, and participate in many other rewarding activities!
-Participants will discover abilities and confidence they didn’t know they had as they build friendships with other blind and visually impaired students!
-Sarah, a Freedom Link Student says, “I learned so much and I love being mentored by people who are visually impaired and have gone through some of the things I am going through.”
+Freedom Link is a transition program for blind and visually impaired students, grades 7-12.
+The program offers students the opportunity to build skills and confidence while they work with adult blind mentors.
+Students and mentors take fun and exciting excursions and participate in many other activities that help students learn valuable nonvisual skills.
+Participants will strengthen abilities and build confidence as they forge friendships with other blind and visually impaired students and learn from adult blind mentors.